Taxes

 Qualified Charitable Distributions

 Once you turn 70½, another charitable strategy to consider is a Qualified Charitable Distribution.
 A QCD allows you to have funds from an IRA transferred directly to a charity.
-You can make a tax-free distribution of up to $100,000 annually.
-That will increase to $105,000 in 2024.
-Married couples each have their own $100,000 limitation.
+You can make a tax-free distribution of up to $105,000 annually.
+Married couples each have their own $105,000 limitation.
 The distribution also helps satisfy your Required Minimum Distribution.

 Coordinating the use of Donor Advised Funds with QCD planning can result in significant tax reduction.
 For example, funding your donor advised fund at age 65 with enough funds to fund charitable contributions until age 70½ when you would switch to making your charitable contributions directly from your pre-tax IRA.
 Charitably inclined IRA owners should consider their future charitable contributions with their Roth conversion strategy.
 They will want to leave enough in the pre-tax IRA to fund future charitable contributions.